Connection Error

 Frequently Asked Questions

-Is this calculator accurate for WA property settlements?
+Is this calculator accurate for Australian property settlements?

 How is superannuation treated in a property settlement?

 Superannuation is treated as property under the Family Law Act.
-It can be split by court order (a "superannuation splitting order") where a portion of one party's super is transferred to the other party's fund.
-This tool includes super in the global pool, which reflects how the court approaches it.
+It can be split by court order where a portion of one party's super is transferred to the other party's fund.

 Does the 50/50 starting point apply to every case?